filecoin-project/lotus-docs/content/en/docs/developers/developer-network.md

     This command will output a lot of information and continue to run.
 You should now have two programs running at once - the `lotus` node and this `lotus-miner`.
 All further steps should be completed in a new terminal window.

+## Next steps

 You now have a fully functioning Filecoin developer network!
+You can start testing your set up and playing with the Filecoin network in a safe and fast environment.

 <!-- =============================